 The cost recovery analysis is the expenditure recovered for the initial investment to build and maintain the Super T-hangars.
 The cost recovery method is used to determine what the hangar rent would need to be per square foot for TTAD to recover the cost for the capital investment over the 40-year time period.
-The baseline rent per square foot must be at least \$0.5273 in Year 1 to achieve a NPV of zero over 40 years.
+The baseline rent per square foot must be at least \$0.5443 in Year 1 (\$1,176 per hangar per month) to achieve a NPV of zero and an IRR of 1.00 percent over 40 years.